Overview of UCLA

 - The UCLA IRBs review human research for the following four hospitals and the UCLA Medical Group with its wide-reaching system of primary-care and specialty-care offices throughout the region:

 - CTSI Investigator Support Services of the Clinical Translational Science Institute (CTSI) provides across-the-board assistance and guidance in research project/grant proposal development.
 It provides a single point-of-service to CTSI scientists for navigating and accessing the complex array of research support resources and services at the CTSI.
 Its mission is expert consultation to investigators on all aspects of their projects, from study concept through regulatory approval and oversight, working closely with a broad range of domain experts.
-The CTSI includes Cedars Sinai Medical Center, Charles Drew University of Medicine and Science, Los Angeles Biomedical Research Institute at Harbor-UCLA Medical Center and UCLA.
+The CTSI includes Cedars Sinai Medical Center, Charles Drew University of Medicine and Science, Lundquist Institute for Biomedical Innovation at Harbor-UCLA Medical Center and UCLA.

 - The UCLA Investigational Drug Pharmacy provides services and support to researchers to ensure that the handling of investigational or unlicensed drugs conforms to legal and regulatory requirements.

-- UCLA Health Sciences Office of Compliance provides guidance and education for compliance matters related to the health sciences, particularly HIPAA and other privacy and security matters.
+- UCLA Office of Compliance Services provides guidance and education for compliance matters related to the health sciences, particularly HIPAA and other privacy and security matters.

-- The UCLA Health System Office of Legal Affairs provides legal advice and counsel for the faculty and staff of the UCLA health system, including the OHRPP as needed.
+- The UCLA Office of Legal Affairs provides legal advice and counsel for the faculty and staff of the UCLA health system, including the OHRPP as needed.

 Office of the Human Research Protection Program